rancher/rancher.github.io/rancher/concepts/index.md

 In addition, Rancher supports scheduling service triggers that allow users to specify rules, such as on "host add" or "host label", to automatically scale services onto hosts with specific labels.

+For more information on how to schedule containers in Rancher, see how we use [labels and scheduling rules in the UI]({{site.baseurl}}/rancher/rancher-ui/scheduling/) or how we use [labels in rancher-compose]({{site.baseurl}}/rancher/rancher-compose/scheduling/).

-For more information on Container Scheduling and comparison matrix of Rancher's scheduling and Docker Swarm, see [rancher-compose]({{site.baseurl}}/rancher/rancher-compose/scheduling/)
+For more information on Container Scheduling and comparison matrix of Rancher's scheduling and Docker Swarm, see [scheduling services]({{site.baseurl}}/rancher/rancher-services/scheduling/).

 ### Sidekicks